Mariam-uz-Zamani: Death

-Mariam-uz-Zamani died in May 1623, immensely rich and powerful, and due honour was given by burying her in a mausoleum close to that of an equally redoubtable man she was married to, Akbar.
+Mariam-uz-Zamani died in May 1623, immensely rich and powerful, and due honour was given by burying her in a mausoleum close to that of Akbar.
 Her desire of being close to her husband even in death is visible in the proximity of her tomb to that of her husband, Akbar.
 There is no concrete evidence stating the reason for her death though it is believed to have been because of sickness.
 Jahangir had made several references in his autobiography towards her declining health since 1616 and calls her decrepit.

-Her tomb, built between 1623 and 1627, is on Tantpur road in Jyoti Nagar, next to the tomb of Akbar.
-Mariam's Tomb, commissioned by her son, Jahangir, who grieved her loss immensely, is only a kilometre from Tomb of Akbar the Great, in the direction of Mathura and she stands as the only wife buried close to Akbar.
+Her tomb, built between 1623 and 1627, is on Tantpur Road in Jyoti Nagar, next to the tomb of Akbar.
+Mariam's Tomb, commissioned by her son, Jahangir, who is believed to have grieved her loss immensely, is only a kilometre from Tomb of Akbar the Great, in the direction of Mathura and she stands as the only wife buried close to Akbar.
 Her tomb resembles her husband's mausoleum in one important aspect, the upper storey of both is open to the sun and rain, and its upper corners are embellished by beautiful pavilions surmounted by lovely domes.
 The grave itself is underground with a flight of steps leading to it.

 Issue

-Mughal Emperor Akbar and Mariam-uz-Zamani Begum are confirmed to have at least three children:
+Mughal Emperor Akbar and Mariam-uz-Zamani Begum are confirmed to have at least four children: